 - When do I get the Instant Rebates?

 Because they are “instant” you’ll never have to pay out of pocket, submit any rebate forms or wait for reimbursement.
-Your $500 Instant Rebate for a Home Energy Assessment will be applied once you are accepted into Clean Energy Works Oregon and your assessment is scheduled.
+Your $500 Instant Rebate for a 100 Point Performance Check will be applied once you are accepted into Clean Energy Works Oregon and your assessment is scheduled.

 Your Instant Rebates on energy upgrades will be secured once you sign a bid with a CEWO contractor and will be paid to your contractor when your energy upgrades have been installed.
 Remember, once you are presented with a bid you will have 30 days to take advantage of the Instant Rebate towards your home energy upgrades.
 If you do not sign your bid within 30 days a portion of your Instant Rebate may expire and may no longer be available to you.

 Your $250 Instant Rebate for the Independent Inspection is applied once your contractor has installed your energy upgrades and schedules your Quality Review.
 Again, there are no forms to fill out and you never have to pay out of pocket.

 - Can I take the rebates as cash back?

 No. The Instant Rebates can only be applied to the costs of the 100 Point Performance Check, the energy upgrades that are part of your Home Performance Upgrade and the Independent Inspection.
 In addition, Instant Rebates cannot exceed the full cost of the your Home Performance Upgrade.

 - Can I also apply for the cash incentives offered through the Energy Trust of Oregon?